Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: SGNN Architecture and Training Details

-\textbf{Chemical Yield Prediction.} For regression on simulated chemical reaction yields, we used a hybrid wide-and-deep SGNN architecture tailored to discrete combinatorial inputs.
-The model is designed to capture both linear interactions and higher-order nonlinear effects among reaction components.
+\paragraph{Chemical Yield Prediction.} For regression on simulated chemical reaction yields, we implemented a hybrid wide-and-deep SGNN architecture \cite{cheng2016widedeeplearning} specifically tailored to capture the discrete combinatorial nature of organic synthesis.
+This architecture simultaneously models global additive trends and local, high-order mechanistic interactions between reagents.